asya-achimova/asya-achimova.github.io/_pages/projects.md

         <p> Individuals with Williams Syndrome display a rare cognitive profile: it combines severe spatial and numerical deficits and grammatically complex, fluent language.
 The nature of pragmatic skills displayed by speakers with Williams Syndrome remains debated.
 In this project, we investigate how these speakers understand utterances with quantifiers and other scalar terms.
 Our goal is to investigate whether individuals with WS have abstract semantic and pragmatic representations.
 This project is done in collaboration with Barbara Landau (Johns Hopkins University), Rennie Pasquinelli (Johns Hopkins University), Julien Musolino (Rutgers University), and Martin Butz (University of Tübingen).
         </p>
         <p>
           More broadly, the project contributes to our understanding of the architecture of the human mind.
-We discuss our findings in light of modularity of the mind and show how robustness under deficit--one of the hallmarks of modularity--manifest itself in semantic and pragmatic skills of people with Williams Syndrome.
+We discuss our findings in light of modularity of the mind and show how robustness under deficit (one of the hallmarks of modularity) manifest itself in semantic and pragmatic skills of people with Williams Syndrome.
         </p>
       </div>
       <div class="image">